antmicro/grabthecam/README.md

 grabthecam::CameraCapture camera("/dev/video0");
 ```

-#### Set format of frames
+#### Set frame format

 - set frame resolution to 960x720
-- set the color model for the raw camera frame.
+- set the color model to a raw camera frame.
 You can check formats supported by your camera, by running `v4l2-ctl --list-formats` in the terminal.
-Format identifier comes from the v4l2 library.
+The format identifier comes from the v4l2 library.
 Available formats are listed [here](https://www.kernel.org/doc/html/latest/userspace-api/media/v4l/pixfmt-reserved.html)

 ```c++
 camera.setFormat(960, 720, V4L2_PIX_FMT_YYUV);